-Lisa Badillo, President
+Lisa Badillo, Board Director

 Lisa currently works for Texas Tech University Health Sciences Center at El Paso (TTUHSCEP) as a Senior Managing Director, primarily responsible for the institution’s contracts and real estate.
 Prior to that, Lisa worked for a local developer, residential construction company and spent 10 years working for two separate Fortune 500 companies.
 Lisa first volunteered with Rebuilding Together El Paso (RTEP), formerly known as Christmas in April, in 1998 as a house captain for 7 years and rejoined the organization in 2019.
-In addition to volunteering for RTEP, Lisa also serves as a mentor for the Challenge Program at Loretto Academy, serves as the blood drive coordinator for TTUHSCEP and volunteers with the Animal Rescue League and their Rescue Runners program.
+In addition to volunteering for RTEP, Lisa also serves as a mentor for the Challenge Program at Loretto Academy, serves as the blood drive coordinator for TTUHSCEP and volunteers with the Animal Rescue League and their Rescue Runners program

 Lisa is native El Pasoan.
 Her academic accomplishments include a Bachelor of Business Administration with an Accounting concentration from St Edwards’s University, an M.B.A. in Business from the University of Texas at El Paso and an M.S.H.A. from TTUHSC.
 Lisa enjoyed watching sports with her husband, Norm and daughter Mia.